xiix0/scam/README.md

-You will be successful in love.
+You are fighting for survival in your own sweet and gentle way.